w3f/w3f-education/docs/Rust/setup/installation.md

 ## The Rust Playground

 The Rust playground is an in-browser implementation of a Rust development environment.
-Feel free to use it to run snippets of code if setting up a proper development environment is somehow in accessible.
+Feel free to use it to run snippets of code if setting up a proper development environment is somehow inaccessible.
 Throughout this course, you will notice it embedded within the page as follows:

 <iframe width="100%" height="580" src="https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&code=%2F%2F+Define+entry+point.%0Afn+main%28%29+%7B%0A++++%2F%2F+Writes+to+the+output.+Delete+the+%27%2F%2F%27+before+println+and+see+what+happens%21%0A+++%2F%2F+println%21%28%22Hello+world%21%22%29%3B%0A%7D"></iframe>